 - Data from Star Trek: The Next Generation also fits the trope - he has the strength of ten men, nanosecond reflexes, perfect aim, and other superhuman body feats.
 And he is a science officer.
 Excels at it, having perfect memory, infallible logic and being faster at data processing than the ship's computer.
 He isn't defeated in hand-to-hand combat once.
 (For the record, he can use the nerve pinch too, as demonstrated in "Unification", pt.
 2. He learned it from watching Spock use it.
 Once.
 Most non-Vulcans don't have the dexterity to pull it off at all, and even Vulcans have to be trained in it.)

 - Jean-Luc Picard has shown enough combat and survival ability that he could easily be a one-man commando unit.
 This is the man who prefers diplomacy and peace above all else, enjoys a glass of tea and some classical music while reading a 19th century novel, plays a flute and studies archaeology in his spare time, and is in his 60s.

-- This is a hat of the Federation really, only one class of ships was ever design for combat yet most can rival any other races warships of equal size, often winning.
+- This is a hat of the Federation really, only one class of ships was ever design for combat yet most can rival any other races warships of equal or greater size, often winning.